AustinRhoads/2D-Collision-Detection-and-Interacting-Game-Components/index.md

 }
 ```

-Let's plug in the real values for mario and his coin...
+Let's plug in the real values for mario and his coin, represented by the yellow and red polygons...

 ```markdown
 function aabb(yellow, red){